valentinatessarounitn/moodle-availability_recompletion/README.md

 ### Course B

-The administrator must restrict the activities of course B to students who only need to renew the certificate.
+The administrator/teacher must restrict the activities of course B to students who only need to renew the certificate.

 The teacher, in "Settings / Restrict access" for individual activities, must add "Student Restriction type MUST match the following: Student has completed COURSE A and the certification has expired."